GusavoCoutino/DietSite/README.md

 - [ ] Update Store (Google Maps API map) page to save markers from the user in the database
 - [ ] Add authentication to log in and sign in (Google Cloud, Firebase, Auth0)
 - [ ] Add more diets that can be generated

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Contributing
+To contribute to this project, fork the repository, make your changes, and make a pull request.
+Here are some of the things you can contribute to:
+* Report a bug: If you encounter a bug or unaccounted for error, open an issue and describe it in detail with images and test cases.
+* New features: To add a new feature you think would benefit the project, open an issue and describe your idea.
+If we accept it, we will decide on how to commit it to the repository.
+* Code cleanup: If you notice something is not organized, if there is any sort of unsafe practice (such as risks to SQL injections or other vulnerabilities), make changes to the repository and make a pull request describing what is being changed

+<p align="right">(<a href="#readme-top">back to top</a>)</p>